This simulation shows 5 masses connected by springs and free to move in 2 dimensions.

-you can change parameters in the simulation such as gravity, mass, spring stiffness, and friction (damping). you can drag any mass with your mouse to change the starting position. if you don't see the simulation try instructions for enabling java.
+You can change parameters in the simulation such as gravity, mass, spring stiffness, and friction (damping).
+You can drag any mass with your mouse to change the starting position.

 instructions for enabling Java.)

 With a high amount of damping (eg. damping set to 1.0) the atoms settle down quickly into various configurations.
 Notice that two of the springs are red and the rest green.
 We can set the length or stiffness of the red springs separately from the green springs.
 By doing so the molecule becomes asymmetric.